Indecent Proposal: Plot

-Agreeing to forget the incident, the Murphys return home, and learn their property was foreclosed and resold.
-Overcome with jealousy, David accuses Diana of continuing to see Gage after finding his business card in her wallet, which she denies knowing about.
-Discovering that it was Gage who bought out their land, Diana angrily confronts him, and rejects his attempts to pursue her.
-When she informs David, their tension reaches a breaking point and they separate; Diana later tells him to keep all the money.
+Agreeing to forget the incident, the Murphys return home to discover that the bank had already foreclosed on and sold their land.
+Overcome with anger and jealousy, David accuses Diana of continuing to see Gage after finding his business card in her wallet, which she denies knowing about.
+Discovering that it was Gage who bought out their land, Diana angrily confronts him and rejects his attempts to pursue her.
+When she informs David, their tension reaches a breaking point, and they separate; Diana allows David to keep the $1 million.

 Weeks later, Gage visits Diana at work and renews his advances.
 Initially resistant, she eventually consents to spending time with him, and a romance develops between them.
-Haunted by happy memories of his wife, David hits rock bottom, leading to a public confrontation with Gage and Diana.
+David, meanwhile, turns to alcohol and eventually hits rock bottom, leading to a public confrontation with Gage and Diana.
 He pulls his life back together and finds a teaching position, and Diana files for divorce.
 Finding her at a zoo benefit with Gage, David donates the entire $1 million in a charity auction bid, then makes his peace with Diana and signs their divorce papers.

 Realizing that Diana will never love him the way she loves David, Gage lies to her that she is merely the latest member of his "million-dollar club" of women.
-Seeing through his deception, she gratefully ends their relationship; before parting ways, he gives her his lucky coin, which she realizes is double-headed.
+Seeing through his deception, she gratefully ends their relationship; before parting ways, he gives her his lucky coin, which she realizes is double headed.
 Diana returns to the pier where David proposed to her seven years earlier, finding him there.
 Repeating their unique declaration of love, they join hands.